fujaba/fulib/doc/FulibTables.md

-# Fulib Tables
+# Fulib Simple Tables

-Fulib Tables are the model query and transformation mechanisms provided by Fulib.
+Fulib Simple Tables are the model query and transformation mechanisms provided by Fulib.

-To demonstrate Fulib Tables we start with an extended version of the StudyRight University class model:
+To demonstrate Fulib Simple Tables we start with an extended version of the StudyRight University class model:

 <!-- insert_code_fragment: test4FulibReadme.classmodel -->